MythicApps/infrastructure/README.md

 ## Deployment

 * Clone this repository
-* Copy the configuration to the virtual machine: `HOST=api.mythicapps.io make deploy`
+* Copy the configuration to the virtual machine: `USER=root HOST=api.mythicapps.io make deploy`
 * Connect to the virtual machine: `ssh api.mythicapps.io`
 * Run the configuration code: